Federally-Funded Grant Programs

 HOME-ARP Allocation Plan

-Chesterfield County will hold a public hearing for Chesterfield’s HOME-ARP Allocation Plan on Thursday, Feb.
-9, 2023, at 11 a.m.
-HOME-ARP funds may be used to provide housing, services and shelter to individuals experiencing homelessness at risk of homelessness and other vulnerable populations.
-The HOME-ARP Allocation Plan is a requirement for Chesterfield to receive HOME-ARP funds from HUD, and contains information on the type of activities Chesterfield plans to undertake with the funds.
-County staff from Community Enhancement and the consulting agency Corporation for Supportive Housing will be on hand to present findings and recommendations, answer questions and receive comments on the draft plan.
+Chesterfield’s HOME-ARP Allocation Plan on HOME-ARP funds may be used to provide housing, services and shelter to individuals experiencing homelessness at risk of homelessness and other vulnerable populations.
+The HOME-ARP Allocation Plan is a requirement for Chesterfield to receive HOME-ARP funds from the Department of Housing and Urban Development (HUD), and contains information on the type of activities Chesterfield plans to undertake with the funds.

 Community Development Block Grant (CDBG) and Home Investment Partnerships (HOME)